 How much protein should you eat in a day?

-• The Reference Nutrient Intake (RNI) is set by the UK government and suggests eating 0.75 grams of protein per kilogram (kg) of bodyweight each day.
+- The Recommended Daily Allowance (RDA) for protein is 0.8 grams (g) per kilogram (kg) of bodyweight each day.
 However, this is the minimum amount of protein needed to avoid deficiency.

-• To support optimal health and well-being, Lingo recommends eating about 1.5 g of protein per kg of desired bodyweight — roughly double the RNI.
+- To support optimal health and well-being, Lingo recommends eating about 0.7 g of protein per pound (lb) of desired bodyweight — roughly double the recommended dietary allowance (RDA).

 Protein is a macronutrient (aka “macro") essential for total-body health.
 While we often associate this nutrient with building muscle, protein is essential for regulating numerous physiological functions in the body such as supporting bone health and carrying oxygen in your blood.
 That’s why it’s so important to meet your protein goals every day.